mzini/homepage/cv.md

 # Software Development {-}

-The following gives a short list of most important software projects that I was involved.
+The following gives a short list of most important software projects that I was involved in.
 If not mentioned otherwise, I am (among) the main developer(s).
 Details can be found at my [software page](http://cl-informatik.uibk.ac.at/users/zini/software.html).
 $for(tools)$